wakatime/texstudio-wakatime/README.md

 Troubleshooting
 ---------------

-Do you have [Python](https://www.python.org/downloads/) installed?
+Do you have [wakatime](https://github.com/wakatime/wakatime-cli) installed at `~/.wakatime/wakatime-cli`?

-Do you have [wakatime](https://github.com/wakatime/wakatime#installation) installed and available in your PATH?
+Any error messages in your `~/.wakatime.log` file?

-For more general troubleshooting information, see [wakatime/wakatime#troubleshooting](https://github.com/wakatime/wakatime#troubleshooting).
+For more general troubleshooting information, see [wakatime-cli troubleshooting](https://github.com/wakatime/wakatime-cli/blob/develop/TROUBLESHOOTING.md#readme).